core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * Removed inappropriate references to RFC 7252.

 * Covered the use of the CoAP Uri-Path-Abbrev Option.

+* Added requirements on including the Partial IV in the OSCORE Option of responses.

 * Use of SCHC Compression/Decompression: